 The Company disaggregates revenue from contracts with customers by payor type.
 The Company believes these categories aggregate the payor types by nature, amount, timing and uncertainty of its revenue streams.
-Disaggregated revenue by payor type and major service line for the three months ended March 31, 2019 was as follows (in thousands):
+Disaggregated revenue by payor type and major service line for three and nine months ended September 30, 2019 and September 30, 2018 were as follows (in thousands):